CameronAllan/CameronAllan.github.io/_projects/(1) Firekeep.md

 ---

 ## Firekeep
 Firekeep is a minimalist, relaxing strategy game about building a tiny, sustainable city in the cold void of space.
 Build, combine and upgrade dozens of unique buildings to overcome procedurally-generated islands and keep your fire burning.
+Firekeep was originally intended to be a much smaller, more puzzle-y project, but it quickly became clear that the fun was in creating efficient little networks like a tiny city-builder.

 ---